elastic/kibana/packages/kbn-i18n/README.md

 For the detailed explanation, see the section below
 - `getFormats()` - returns current formats
 - `getRegisteredLocales()` - returns array of locales having translations
-- `translate(id: string, [{values: object, defaultMessage: string, context: string}])` – translate message by id. `context` is optional context comment that will be extracted by i18n tools and added as a comment next to translation message at `defaultMessages.json`.
+- `translate(id: string, [{values: object, defaultMessage: string, description: string}])` – translate message by id. `description` is optional context comment that will be extracted by i18n tools and added as a comment next to translation message at `defaultMessages.json`.
 - `init(messages: Map<string, string>)` - initializes the engine